prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 Repository | Includes a README file with detailed instructions, including the appropriate setup instructions, and the exact `conda`, `pip`, and `python` commands needed to run the program from scratch. | 20%
 Info Inputs | Instructs the user to provide an input, and then captures and stores that user input. | 10% Validations | Handles user inputs of various capitalization (i.e. recognizes "rock", "Rock", and "ROCK" as valid inputs). | 10%
-Validations | Fails gracefully if encountering an invalid user input (i.e. program does not crash or malfunction if user provides something other than "rock", "paper", or "scissors").
-Handles user inputs of various capitalization (i.e. recognizes "rock", "Rock", and "ROCK" as valid inputs). | 15%
+Validations | Fails gracefully if encountering an invalid user input (i.e. program does not crash or malfunction if user provides an invalid input, like "OOPS"). | 15%
 Calculations | Displays accurate information about which player is the winner. | 15% Info Outputs | Presents all desired information outputs to the user. | 10% Dev Process | Submitted via remote Git repository which reflects an incremental revision history with at least a handful of commits. | 20%